 Train your dog to obey the 'Sit' command by following these simple steps....

 .... and Voila!
-That's all there is to teaching the 'Sit' command.
+That's all there is to teaching your dog to sit.

 Here's a short video from the 'For Dummies' franchise (one of my favorites!) that demonstrates exactly what I've explained above.